10 Ways to De-Stress Before Your Wedding DayBy Elisa - Jenny Craig

 Did you know that water makes up about 60 percent of your body weight?1 Staying properly hydrated can help you feel energized, keep your digestion on track and support your weight loss efforts.
 A general rule of thumb is to drink about half of your body weight in ounces of water each day.
 Pro tip: keep a reusable water bottle on hand so you can sip throughout the day.

 If you feel like you can add “event planner” to your resume because of how much time you’ve been spending on wedding logistics, it could be a sign that you need to take some time for yourself!
-Plan an hour or two to do something you enjoy – whether that’s going for a walk to clear your mind, listening to your favorite podcast or reading a book with your favorite cup of tea in hand.
+Plan an hour or two to do some wellness activities – whether that’s going for a walk to clear your mind, listening to your favorite podcast or reading a book with your favorite cup of tea in hand.
 Do something for you, and soak up every minute.
+Discover the difference between health and wellness and additional self-care activities to calm your mind!

 9. Chat with a friend